 In general, dogs who have short coats, or no undercoat, do not fare well in cold weather due to the lack of insulation and protection from such harsh conditions.
 As opposed to the thick-coated breeds and larger dogs who are doing better in cold weather.
 Small dogs have a much thinner layer of muscle (meat) allowing subzero temperatures to reach internals much faster.

 Toy breeds and short-legged breeds need to jump and wade through snow, for example, and this can prove to be too draining.
 Breeds such as the Chihuahua, Toy Poodle, and the Chinese Crested are just a few examples of dogs that do not handle colder temperatures well.
 The Chihuahua, especially, has a tendency to seek out heat in other places.
-That’s why it’s common to find them snuggled up in a blanket.
+That’s why it’s common to find them snuggled up in a blanket or wearing clothes.

 In terms of size, the smaller breeds of dogs tend to have a larger surface area to volume ratios which means they have more skin surface in which heat is lost.
 The bigger the dog, the better adapted they are at retaining heat, so larger breeds are better able to conserve energy.
 Therefore, small dogs do get colder much more quickly than their larger counterparts, regardless of how similar they are in other factors.
 Another thing to note is the body fat composition.
 Body fat works as an insulator and many small breeds tend to have less fat overall to help keep them warm in the colder months.